 As said earlier, most guides just teach you things like the alphabet and make you miss out on the nuances of sounds which really give you better pronunciation.
 This traditional approach is a “learn by eye” approach.
 At The Mimic Method, we like to use a “learn by ear” approach to language learning.

-But to make things easier for you, we’re going to be talking about the alphabet as well as the sounds behind the patterns in the alphabet starting with the most important group – vowel sounds.
+But to make things easier for you, we’re going to be talking about Spanish alphabet pronunciation as well as the sounds behind the patterns in the alphabet starting with the most important group – vowel sounds.

 What is a vowel?

 Vowels are created by completely opening the vocal tract and allowing air to flow out unobstructed.
 What determines the sound of a vowel is the position of your tongue within your mouth.
 To help in this process, you will first develop a physical awareness of your tongue’s location in your mouth.

 In Spanish, vowel sounds account for only five letters but make up over 80% of the actual speed sound you will produce.
 So it’s very important to spend time getting these right, unless you want to keep your Gringo accent ;).

 The chart here is a Vowel Chart.
 A vowel chart plots the location of a vowel sound in your mouth.